guptashraddha2016/Analyzing-Restaurant-Reviews/README.md

  The purpose of this analysis is to build a prediction model to predict whether a review on the restaurant is positive or negative.i'm working on Restaurant Review           dataset and load it into predicitve algorithms Multinomial Naive Bayes.create a model and check the accuracy of the model.

 # Dataset
- Restaurant_Reviews.tsv is a dataset from Kaggle datasets which consists of 1000 reviews on a restaurant.
+ Restaurant_Reviews.tsv is a dataset from 'Kaggle datasets' which consists of 1000 reviews on a restaurant.